 But μ''' is not balanced because the inflow to region r is 2 while the outflow from r is 1.

-This example demonstrates that the balancedness condition is not necessarily compatible with stability.
+This example demonstrates that the balancedness condition is not necessarily compatible with stability (recall that μ''' is a unique stable matching).
 In Section 6.1, we characterize when those properties are compatible with each other.